-The NWA3D A31 printer comes with three custom print profiles: Best Quality, Normal Quality, and Fast Quality.
+In Cura 4.1 and above, the NWA3D A5 printer comes with three custom print profiles: Best Quality, Normal Quality, and Fast Quality.
 These three custom print profiles cannot be modified and overwritten.
 You can, however, create new profiles with unique names.